What is There?

 Silent Trial Account – FREE 24/7

 Silent Trials Accounts are limited in their communications.
 Free members are only able to text-chat with Phoenix Stars (New Member Helpers) or Staff members.
-If you’d like to be able to text-chat with other members in There, you can upgrade to a Basic Trial Account with an age-check by charging a one-time $0.50 fee to your PayPal or Stripe account.
+If you’d like to be able to text-chat with other members in There, you can upgrade to a Basic Trial Account with an age-check by charging a one-time $0.50 fee to your PayPal.
 Trial accounts include the Explorer Pack and ability to listen to music in-world.
 Trial members are limited in their economic activities and cannot buy or rent Real Estate.
 Trial accounts cannot give or receive gifts from other members.
 Read the low-cost membership trials help article for more information about account limitations.

 Premium Membership Accounts are the best way to enjoy playing in the virtual world There.
 This affordable monthly membership breaks down to only $0.33 USD per day.
 The plan includes Voice that allows your avatar to speak out loud and the ability to hear others in real time.
 For only $10 a month you can customize your 3-D avatar, text chat, advance your skill ladder, attend and host events, voice chat with friends, bookmark your favorite places, design virtual goods, shop and list items for sale, join up to 100 clubs, own Real Estate and much more with a Premium Membership Account in There.
 Premium accounts are available through PayPal and Stripe.
 Your PayPal account will need to have a validated mailing address and be linked to a reliable backup funding source (generally, a credit card) before you will be able to initiate your Premium Membership monthly subscription in There.
 Upgrade to a Premium Membership Account to get all of the bells and whistles There has to offer.